Quirellu/vizdoom-rl/README.md

 **What was done:**
 1. Basic training loop for PPO agent
-2. Stacking Frames as input instead of single frame.
+2. Stacking Frames as input instead of single frame using Gymnasium Wrappers

 **To be added:**
 * Recurrent networks to better support stacking frames